Lemon Cream Pie

 In an effort to get back on your good side, I have decided to make you a treat that will delight you and make you remember sun and warmth and all the good things you have to offer.
 I am offering you this delicious Lemon Cream Pie.

 Please accept it and enjoy it and bring back our sunny, warm, pedicure-needing weather.
 The pie is creamy and lemony and tastes, amazingly, like a Girl Scout Lemonade cookie (but with a crumbly, buttery graham cracker crust).
-You can even freeze it for those hot Spring days you are sure to bring us.
+You can even freeze your lemon cream pie for those hot Spring days you are sure to bring us.

-Thank you for accepting this offering, Spring.
+Thank you for accepting this offering of lemon cream pie, Spring.
 I hope you will consider letting go of the cold, windy weather and bringing back what you are best at: warmth and happiness.

 In other awesome news, my post for my Baby Peeps was chosen as a Sweet Tooth Favorite last week!
 I’ve been joining Alli-n-son for the past few weeks for her Sweet Tooth Friday linky party and I was so ecstatic to read her post on Saturday morning and find out that I had been picked as a favorite.
 Her blog is great; some awesome recipes and ideas there!
 Be sure to check it out.